 Your next fundraising campaign is around the corner and your nonprofit is putting together social media content to support your campaign, right?
 Of course, you are!
 Social media has become one of the best ways to share your message and get your ask in front of new audiences.

 We shared some ways you can use social media to supercharge your year-round campaigns, but there’s one type of social media content that deserves to be at the top of your list–you guessed it, video!
 A 2013 Google survey showed that 57% of online donors made a gift after watching a video?
-Keep in mind this data is six years old (ancient in Internet time) but since then, video has become a content goldmine.
+Keep in mind this data is some years old (ancient in Internet time) but since then, video has become a content goldmine.

 If you want to amplify your nonprofit's social media presence and increase donations, here are seven ideas to make you a bonafide social media video maven.